 When calibration was completed, observed flows were removed from the model and were replaced with structure discharges according to Table 13 through Table 15.
-These stage-discharge relationships were implemented in Special Actions.
-Then, the model will be run one more time, and all the model calibration statistics will be based on this final model run.
+These stagedischarge relationships were implemented in the Special Actions module.
+Then, the model waswill be run one more time, and all the model calibration statistics will be based on this final model run.
 The model statistics on stage/flow are shown and discussed at the next section.